Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 This JAWA conversion was developed by the DRAKE Corporation whose main claim to fame was the fabulous Offenhauser engine as used in the Indianapolis 500 car race, from which the head design was used on the Speedway engine.

-owner of the company and Chief engineer was Ed Schafer, who also worked
+whilst the owner of the company and chief engineer was Ed Schafer, who also worked for SRS (Speedway

-Cylinderhead complete with valveguides , springs , rocker arms pushrods.
+Cylinder head complete with valve guides, springs , rocker arms and pushrods.

 2 ring forged piston 14 / 1 compression ratio